arshnoor08/EconomyX/README.md

 ## Team Collaboration

-This project was a collaborative effort involving Arshnoor Bhutani, Arshiya Mahajan, Aman Sharma and Akshadha Bhutani.
+This project was a collaborative effort involving Arshnoor Bhutani, Arshiya Mahajan, Aman and Akshadha Bhutani.
 Each team member contributed to various aspects, including User Interface(UI), calculation logic, economic explanation and testing.